meta-erlang/meta-erlang.github.io/blog/2024-12-20/index.md

 ---
-title: fwup for A/B image upgrades on QEMU machines, part II
+title: fwup for A/B image upgrades on QEMU machines with fwup, part II
 authors: [joaohf]
 tags: [meta-erlang, fwup]
 ---